Calamity210/BirbBot/README.md

 # BirbBot

-A bot developed to manage https://discord.gg/6Qkx75x and run birb programs on discord
+A bot developed to run birb programs at https://discord.gg/6Qkx75x